-- The last tier is self-actualization needs, such as achieving your full potential.
+- Finally, the last tier is self-actualization needs, such as achieving your full potential.

 Make Sure That Conflicts Do Not Start

 The best way of managing conflict is by making sure that it does not start to begin with.
-Maintain that human connection with your employees and show that you care about them and not just about what they produce.
+Instead, maintain that human connection with your employees and show that you care about them and not just about what they produce.

-As we’re trying to limit our exposure to COVID-19, we cannot organize monthly or weekly catch-up meetings at a venue or host employees at a social event, we need to be creative about maintaining that human interaction.
+As we’re trying to limit our exposure to COVID-19, we cannot organize monthly or weekly catch-up meetings at a venue or host employees at a social event.
+So we need to be creative about maintaining that human interaction.